markstringer-dti/markstringer-dti.github.io/dti.md

 If you've read and remembered the chapter about exploring the swamp.
 You'll recall that these were the two activities that I recommended.
 Mapping the stakeholders and exploring value with working software.

 Both of those activities happen in other places on a project that's working well.
-But, since they both happen in the show and tell, it's really important to the health any project that they happen there. \[See end note\]
+But, since they both happen in the show and tell, it's really important to the health any project that they happen there.

 ##### Retro
 The retrospective is a chance for the team to express how they feel about how things are going.